Common name: Pea puffer, dwarf puffer, Malabar puffer

 Conspecifics: Males are territorial and should not be kept together except in large tanks.
 Should be kept singly in small (2 foot and below) tanks.

 Tankmates: Peaceful with most unaggressive fish, might nip at the fins of slower-swimming individuals.
 Keep with small tankmates that will not outcompete them during feeding time.
+Keeping them well fed with help.

 Notes: There are varying reports on Carinotetraodon travancoricus‚ fin-nipping tendencies, so it is advisable to have a backup plan when adding them to community tanks.
 The teeth of most puffers will slowly grow throughout their lives and must be worn down by cracking hard-shelled mollusks such as snails and clams.
 Carinotetraodon travancoricus seem to have less of this problem than their larger relatives, but it is still advisable to keep them in a tank containing small snails for extra nutrition and enrichment.